Course Catalog 2024-2025

 SOC 320 Seminar: Sociology of the Arts (4 Credits)

 Sociological perspectives on the arts in society, with particular attention to the fine arts (primarily painting), to literature and to theatre, among other forms of cultural expression.
 Theories of the place of art in society, the social context of artistic production and the social production of the artist, as well as sociological perspectives on the changing nature of arts institutions and audiences, and the social position and aesthetic disposition of the artist.
 Prerequisite: SOC 101.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {A}{S}

 Fall, Spring, Alternate Years